What does it mean to be a member of St. Barnabas?

 What’s the difference between confirmation and reception?
 Those who have already been confirmed in another Christian tradition with bishops in apostolic succession (Roman Catholics, Eastern Orthodox, some Lutherans) may choose to be received into the Episcopal Church at the time of confirmations.
 The rite and requirements are nearly identical.
 Click here to learn more.

 Biannual welcoming of new members: Unfortunately, the bishop is only able to visit once every two or three years for confirmation.
 Still, making a commitment is important for new parishioners as they become part of the community.
-Therefore, we acknowledge and welcome new members twice a year – around St. Barnabas Day (June 11) and on Christ the King Sunday (last Sunday before Advent).
+Therefore, we acknowledge and welcome new members twice a year – around St. Barnabas Day (June 11) and on Christ the King Sunday (the last Sunday before Advent).
+Anyone making a commitment to St. Barnabas is welcome to participate.
 We will announce a gathering or two leading up to those dates.
+Then we hope those coming from another Christian tradition will still choose to be confirmed or received during the next bishop’s visit.

-If you are coming from another Episcopal Church: You can ask your previous congregation to send a letter of transfer.
+If you are coming from another Episcopal Church: You can ask your previous congregation to send a letter of transfer and we will recognize you at one of the biannual welcoming of new members.

 Next Steps